argoproj/argo-workflows/docs/configure-artifact-repository.md

 The actual repository used by a workflow is choose by the following rules:

 1. Anything explicitly configured using [Artifact Repository Ref](artifact-repository-ref.md).
 This is the most flexible, safe, and secure option.
-3. From a config map named `artifact-repositories` with the key `default` in the workflow's namespace.
+3. From a config map named `artifact-repositories` if it has a `workflows.argoproj.io/default-artifact-repository` in the workflow's namespace.
-4. From a config map named `artifact-repositories` with the key `default` in the workflow controller's namespace.
+4. From a config map named `artifact-repositories` if it has a `workflows.argoproj.io/default-artifact-repository` in the workflow controller's namespace.
 5. From a workflow controller configmap.

 ## Configuring Minio